SharifCoding/basic-react-native/challenges/Zero_to_Hero.md

  › Press r to restart packager, or R to restart packager and clear cache.
  › Press d to toggle development mode. (current mode: development)

-11:12:27: Warning: You are using npm version 6.1.0.
-There may be bugs in this version, use it at your own risk.
-We recommend version 4.6.1.
 Building JavaScript bundle [==============================================] 56%
 ```
 ![Zero_to_Hero](../resources/Zero_to_Hero.png)